 "can you see the goal post Kasim?"

-the oasis camp outside Alexandria had been a busy hub and for a while it was great fun with some hilarious role play - afterward it unraveled as was inevitable.
+the oasis camp outside Alexandria had been a busy hub and for a while it was great fun with some hilarious role play.
+After Bruce's death it unraveled as was inevitable.

 I remain carried away on the pixel winds

 After Egypt, Nile Valley, I witnessed the creation of other sims, some of which were also amazing builds.
-For several more months I continued to enjoy the story aspect of SL and was invited to play a Princess of Persia where I helped organize a festival, created the Dune Mouse Chronicles ( the Jerboa) and wrote A Campfire Tale (tales of the caravanserai).
+For several more months I continued on to enjoy the story aspect of SL and though I am less social in real life I was happy to play a Princess of Persia where I helped organize a festival, created the Dune Mouse Chronicles (the Jerboa) and finished writing A Campfire Tale (tales of the caravanserai).
 I was beginning to transform and my role play characters became slightly tongue in cheek now.
 I also had discovered scripting and building along the way so that is my own phoenix flag in the picture that flapped and rippled in a good southeasterly.
 I spent a good deal of time designing and was losing steam in the role play scene.

 I also made a riddle fairy quest with scripts and art in a beautiful sim called Ancient Ireland and briefly played a ditzy celtic witch whose spells all went awry.
 My Fae Door Quest was written about in Prim Perfect Magazine.
 They were featuring interesting sims with an Irish theme.
 That magazine is still in publication keeping up to date with real estate in the virtual world.